URNerD/ToDoToday/README.md

 * Setup your GitHub account and e-mail me your user name.
 * Verify your e-mail address with GitHub.
-* Create a repository named: _your-user-name_.github.io and initialize it with a README.
+* Create a repository named: _your-user-name_.github.io and mark the checkbox to initialize it with a README before you   click the Create Repository button.
 * Add a file called index.html, make it look like the example below.
 * Commit the changes.
 * Check your e-mail for build errors.
-* Check out your page.
+* Check out your page at _your-user-name_.github.io.

 ![foo](github-verify.jpg)